-The NPRM and Progeny (in RM-10403) completely miss this, and diverge 28 into speculation on what "flexible" things someone may, someday, in some unexplained way, do with the LMS-M spectrum and how that may put a crimp into the rights that don't exist under law of unlicensed users and equipment sellers.
+The NPRM and Progeny (in RM-10403) completely miss this, and diverge 31 into speculation on what "flexible" things someone may, someday, in some unexplained way, do with the LMS-M spectrum and how that may put a crimp into the rights that don't exist under law of unlicensed users and equipment sellers.
 This is all speculation, especially how such an undefined LMS-M may interact with indefinable Part 15.
 It cannot be determined apart from a full set of assumptions on both sides, complex computer modeling, and even then only actual tests will show much of value to rely upon.
 Even there, Part 15 use cannot be reliably determined-it is unlicensed, and there is no record of where the radios are being used.
 Only some Part 15 systems can be determined, if the system operators want to cooperate and do so honestly and objectively with full disclosure.
 That is far from certain, and not suggested in the record of LMS-M rulemaking to date.
 Part 15 use is for local purposes (or light use for longer range point-to-point, or point-tomultipoint) as the Commission often stated in the LMS rulemaking Orders.
 Proper LMS-M under Commission rules and intent focuses the spectrum on long-range links to vehicles on road, that is generally away from local use by Part 15 devices.
 For this, its power and time of use cannot be reduced, nor would reduction help Part 15, since that would cause shorter spacing of LMS-M network sites, likely resulting in generally more, not less, average power in the local areas of Part 15 use.
 Progeny and the NPRM are speculating on problems that don't exist now and do not have to arise.
 But the time to deal with them in any major Commission relief effort is after due diligence and proof of a problem and proposals for practical solutions.

-Considering that the diverse public safety community does not have a history or structure to very effectively "interoperate" in wireless and other matters, radio services like LMS-M that in large part can fulfill goals of public safety entities in the US, some directly and many other indirectly, have increased importance as major augmenters to public-safety specific wireless.
-LMS-M licensees can, being private and nationwide (Telesaurus and Affiliates), can develop more quickly and that the FCC has created and maintain.
+that the FCC has created and maintain.
 That ITS is a major international development that takes a lot of work and time (including the wireless components) and that FCC staff apparently have not (since the early LMS-M days) kept up on it, do no diminish this importance.